 Example of thesis propsal

-To notify Academic Advising that you are eligible for honors:
+To notify Academic Advising that you are eligible for Department honors:

-- Three (3) Introductory level Psychology Courses from the following:
+1. Three Introductory-level Psychology Courses from the following:

-- Three additional psychology courses, including at least two at the 300 or 600 level.
+2. Three additional psychology courses, including at least two at the 300- or 600-level, and one at any level

-Courses taken for the minor cannot be taken pass/fail except for courses taken during the first semester of freshman year.
-All courses for the minor must be passed with a grade of C- or higher.
-No courses taught during Intersession or through the School of Business & Professional Studies may be used to satisfy the requirements for the Minor in Psychology; however, JHU Summer credits will be accepted to satisfy these requirements.
+With the exception of courses taken during the first semester of the freshman year, courses taken in fulfillment of the Psychology minor cannot be taken Pass/Fail, and must be graded C- or higher.
+Courses taken during Intersession or through the School of Business & Professional Studies may not be used to satisfy the requirements for the Psychology Minor, although JHU Summer credits will be accepted to satisfy these requirements.

-Students wishing to double major in Psychology and another field (e.g., Biology or Philosophy) are encouraged to meet with a faculty advisor in each department as early as possible to devise an appropriate plan of study.
+Students wishing to double major in Psychology and another field (e.g. Biology or Philosophy) are encouraged to meet with a faculty advisor in each department as early as possible to devise an appropriate plan of study.
 Check with the Office of Academic Advising about procedures for declaring a double major.
-If you do not have an advisor in the Psychological & Brain Sciences Department, make an appointment to see the Dr. Steve Drigotas (email@example.com) for Psychology Majors.
+If you do not have an advisor in the Psychological & Brain Sciences Department, make an appointment to see Dr. Steve Drigotas.

 Visit links below for full listings.